general-meerkats/meerkat_momentum/README.md

         }
     }
     ```

+    In use:

+    `LS.setData('momentum-storage', 'Collin and I need to work on layout and quotes.');`

 2.  `getData()`
-    Retrieves stuff from locaStorage.
-Takes one parameter: `loc`, the string 'key' location you previously stashed your stuff in.
-Because the stored value is a string, the method parses the value before returning it.
+    Retrieves something from locaStorage.
+Takes one parameter, `loc` - a string.
+It's the location 'key' where you previously stored your thing.
+Because all stored values are strings, the method parses the value before returning it.

+    The function:

     ```javascript
     function getData(loc) {